dPhantum/syDB/README.md

 <p>
 	You have the all the functionality of a read operation in qualifying the record to delete.
-	As mentioned the ORM will update or delete based upon the primary key assignment of the table for the most optimal performace.
+	As mentioned the ORM will update or delete based upon the primary key assignment of the table for the most optimal performance.
 Deleting is as simple of complex as you would have it be.
 </p>